IliasMaz/DataScience-Project/README.md

 * The notebook indicates that a full RFM (Recency, Frequency, Monetary) analysis was challenging due to the dataset showing a purchase frequency of 1 for all clients after cleaning.
 Investigating this further with more granular or extensive data could be a valuable next step.

 ---

-## 🤝 Contributing

-Pull requests are highly encouraged!
-For significant alterations, please open an issue beforehand to discuss the proposed changes.

----

-## 📜 License

-[Specify your project's license here.
-Examples: MIT, Apache 2.0.
-If you're unsure, resources like choosealicense.com can help.]

----